sizovns/terraform_lern/README.md

 Create terraform module which will be in use on several AWS Regions or Accounts

 - To use several providers in module needs to use section `terraform` with `require_providers` section (`module/servers/main.tf`)

+## lesson-23

+Example of deploy several infrastructures for envs (eg Dev, Staging, Prod)

+- Mostly here we will have something like structure without real terraform code
+- Do not forgot using remote state and separate to files `variables` and `outputs`
+- Do not forgot naming of remote state, where your code - same with remote state dir - eg for dev app1 (`dev/vpc/applications/app1/terraform.tfstate`)